failmap/server/README.md

-This repository contains server provisioning for the Failmap project.
+This repository contains server provisioning for the Failmap project (https://faalkaart.nl).
 This Readme focusses on local development and testing of the Failmap project.
 For information about running Failmap in production refer to: `HOSTED.md`.

 # Quickstart/local testing/development